 As we’ve mentioned before, a soldering iron is a handy tool for musicians, especially for those who are on the road.
 When traveling you don’t always have time to go to a repair shop when something breaks or isn’t working.
-I recently talked to a customer who uses his model 7700 soldering iron to make audio cables for his band.
+We recently talked to a customer who uses his model 7700 soldering iron to make audio cables for his band.
 I thought that sounded like an interesting application, so I thought I would write a quick guide on making and repairing audio cables.

 The first thing you’ll need to do is cut the wire to length.
 You should do this with a sharp knife or wire cutter.
 Scissors tend to not be sharp enough, so I wouldn’t recommend using them.
 Next, remove the outer jacket.
 You can use a knife or wire strippers for this part.
 Just be careful not to cut into the wires themselves.
 You will then need to twist the braided shield to form the ground wire.
 Use your knife to remove any excess material.
 Strip the insulation from the inner wires and then tin them.